Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

 8. How do I learn WordPress?

 WordPress is fairly easy to use and beginner-friendly.
-But if you want to get up to speed quickly, then there are tons of free resources that you can use to learn WordPress.
+But if you want to get up to speed quickly, there are tons of free resources you can use to learn WordPress.

 You can start with WPBeginner’s free WordPress video tutorials.
-It is a complete WordPress video course designed specifically for beginners.
+This complete WordPress video course is designed specifically for beginners.

 Need a thorough self-learning roadmap?
 See our guide on how to learn WordPress in a week.

 We hope this article answers your question about why you should use WordPress.
-The best way to truly experience the power of WordPress is by using it.
+Need more convincing?
+See our detailed WordPress review with pros and cons.
+The best way to truly experience its power is to use it.
 Give it a try, and let us know what you think.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.